Volunteer Assistant Coach

-Michael Bradley enters his fourth season on the Buccaneers men’s basketball coaching staff.
+Michael Bradley enters his fifth season on the Buccaneers men’s basketball coaching staff.

 Bradley oversees the defense, works with the post players, assists in player development, on-court coaching, recruiting and scouting.

 He spent four years coaching boys basketball at North Miami Beach High.
 Two of his players earned college scholarship offers.

 A 1994 graduate of North Miami Beach High, Bradley earned a football scholarship to Bethune-Cookman College in Daytona Beach, Fla., where he earned his bachelor’s degree in physical education & recreation in 2001.
 Bradley played both football and basketball with the Wildcats.